ronnyml/snowplow-wiki/setup-guide/common/Hosted-assets.md

 ## 4. Storage

+### 4.1 Redshift storage resources

 Our shredding process for loading JSONs into Redshift uses a standard set of JSON Path files, available here:

     s3://snowplow-hosted-assets/4-storage/redshift-storage/jsonpaths

 If you are running StorageLoader, these files will automatically be used for loading corresponding JSONs into Redshift.

+### 4.2 Kinesis Elasticsearch Sink resources

+The Kinesis Elasticsearch Sink is packaged as an executable jarfile.
+It is available in a public Amazon S3 bucket:

+	s3://snowplow-hosted-assets/4-storage/kinesis-elasticsearch-sink/snowplow-elasticsearch-sink-0.1.0

 ## 5. Analytics